EU warns Microsoft over new Windows 8 browser option

 "It shows that the Commission takes its enforcement seriously and follows up on cases even when they appeared closed," she said.

-Almunia said he had no reason to go after Microsoft's operating system for tablets, a market that includes rivals Apple (AAPL.O) and Google (GOOG.O).
+Almunia said he had no reason to go after Microsoft's operating system for tablets, a market that includes rivals Apple and Google.

 "We have looked at Windows RT and on the basis of our investigation so far there are no grounds to pursue further investigation on this particular issue," he said.